foresterre/cargo-msrv/README.md

         --include-all-patch-releases
             Include all patch releases, instead of only the last

+        --ignore-lockfile
+            Temporarily removes the lockfile, so it will not interfere with the building process.
+This is important when testing against Rust versions prior to 1.38.0, for which Cargo does not recognize the new v2 lockfile.
         --maximum <max>
             Latest version to take into account

         --minimum <min>
             Earliest version to take into account.
-Defaults to 1.31.0 which is the first Rust 2018 compatible version.
-            [default: 1.31.0]

         --path <DIR>
             Path to the cargo project directory